The Data Leaders Checklist on Building the Enterprise Technology Stack

 Building a technology stack can mean different things to different teams.
 There may be mixed reviews depending on who you ask.

-Idealists may say their tech stack improves collaboration and productivity but those on-ground may disagree depending on how onboarding and implementation was carried out.
+Idealists may say their tech stack improves collaboration and productivity, but that on-ground may disagree depending on how onboarding and implementation were carried out.
 Financial professionals might cite all the monthly expenses associated with SaaS subscriptions the company relies on.
 In-house technology departments may dive into all the API integrations, frameworks, codebase, and front-end and back-end technologies.
 Data leaders would say there’s no one-size-fits-all answer to picking the right tech stack for your project.
 But there are some factors to consider that can help you make the best decision for your use case.

-We asked data and analytics leaders what the key factors are when choosing solutions to build your enterprise tech stack.
+We asked data and analytics leaders the key factors when choosing solutions to build your enterprise tech stack.
 Here’s what they said;

 Launch the MVP quickly